Receptionist - Calworks

 An employee is required to:

 • Walk and climb stairs; Handle, grasp and feel objects and equipment; Reach with hands and arms; extend both arms above the head and/or reach below the waist; Communicate ideas and information verbally and written word; Be able to move oneself quickly and easily from place to place; Repeat various motions with hands, wrists, fingers; Climb on stools, steps and/or ladders; Be subject to outside environmental conditions, including but not limited to: Rain, heat, wind.
+Lift at least 10 lbs.

 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential job functions.
 If accommodation(s) are required, employee must inform Human Resources by the first week of employment.
 If an accommodation is not required at the time of employment, but is later required, you must inform Human Resources at the time it is needed.